PrestaShop/docs/modules/concepts/hooks/use-hooks-on-modern-pages.md

 In case Prestashop failed to autoload automatically, [you can generate the autoload files][setup-composer] with composer manually.

-This will generate a vendor folder, with inside composer folder and autoload.php file.

 You can now use it in your module (and everywhere in PrestaShop modern pages!):